-Additions to our website of youth suitable material we hope will be beneficial.
+We are always adding new material to our website, especially for youth.
 We want to see Saskatchewan teen smoking rates reduced to levels more reflective of other areas of Canada.

 We ask persons to refrain from burning wood in fireplaces or outdoor fire pits and to resist burning crop residue.
 The impact, on personal health, can be substantial.
 For those who are sensitive to some of the elements of smoke or who already experience compromised health, this smoke can make life very uncomfortable.
 Increased symptoms can require increased medication, confinement or hospital visits.